oVirt/ovirt-site/source/release/4.1.0/index.html.md

  - [BZ 1398593](https://bugzilla.redhat.com/1398593) <b>RFE: Integrate geo-replication based DR sync for storage domain</b><br>This feature integrates the setup for data sync to a remote location using geo-replication for Gluster-based storage domains, to improve disaster recovery.
 A user is able to schedule data sync to a remote location from the Red Hat Virtualization UI.
  - [BZ 1196433](https://bugzilla.redhat.com/1196433) <b>[RFE] [HC] entry into maintenance mode should consider whether self-heal is ongoing</b><br>Previously, in GlusterFS, if a node went down and then returned, GlusterFS would automatically initiate  a self-heal operation.
 During this operation, which could be timely, a subsequent maintenance mode action within the same GlusterFS replica set could result in a split brain scenario. <br>In this release, if a Gluster host is performing a self-heal activity, administrators will not be able to move it into maintenance mode.
 In extreme cases, administrators can use the force option to forcefully move a host into maintenance mode.
  - [BZ 1182369](https://bugzilla.redhat.com/1182369) <b>[RFE][HC] - glusterfs volume create/extend should fail when bricks from the same server</b><br>Previously in a hyper-converged cluster environment containing  gluster and virt nodes, it was possible to create a replica set containing bricks from the same server.
 A warning appeared but the action was enabled even though there was a risk of losing data or service.
 In this release, it will no longer be possible to create a replica set containing multiple bricks from the same server in a hyper-converged environment.
- - [BZ 1177782](https://bugzilla.redhat.com/1177782) <b>[RFE][HC] – link to gluster volumes while creating storage domains</b><br>Feature: Provides a link to gluster volume while creating a gluster storage domain<br><br>Reason: Enables auto-population of mount option backup-volfile-servers and paves the way for integration features like Disaster Recovery setup using gluster geo-replication
+ - [BZ 1177782](https://bugzilla.redhat.com/1177782) <b>[RFE][HC] – link to gluster volumes while creating storage domains</b><br>This update provides a link to the gluster volume when creating a gluster storage domain, and enables a single unified flow.<br><br>This enables the backup volfile servers mount options to be auto-populated, and paves the way for integration features like Disaster Recovery setup using gluster geo-replication.
  - [BZ 1364999](https://bugzilla.redhat.com/1364999) <b>[RFE] Show gluster volume info in ovirt dashboard</b><br>The Red Hat Virtualization dashboard now displays gluster volume information.
 This enables the user to see a summary of all gluster volumes in the system.

 ##### Team: Infra

  - [BZ 1347631](https://bugzilla.redhat.com/1347631) <b>[RFE] adding logging to REST API calls</b><br>This feature adds the /var/log/httpd/ovirt-requests-log file which will now log all requests made to the ovirt engine via HTTPS and how long the the request took.
 There will be the 'Correlation-Id' header included, for easier comparison of requests with the engine.log <br>CorrelationIds are now generated for every request automatically and can be passed to the REST Api per Correlation-Id header or correlation_id query parameter.
- - [BZ 1406814](https://bugzilla.redhat.com/1406814) <b>[RFE] Add ability to disable automatic checks for upgrades on hosts</b><br>Feature: <br><br>Interval between engine tries to find out available upgrades on hosts could be changed using engine-config option HostPackagesUpdateTimeInHours.
-But there was no way to disable that periodical checks in cases where it's not needed (for example when you manage your hosts using Satellite).<br><br>Reason: <br><br>Result: <br><br>This fix allows administrators to set HostPackagesUpdateTimeInHours to 0 which disables automatic periodical checks for upgrades.
+ - [BZ 1406814](https://bugzilla.redhat.com/1406814) <b>[RFE] Add ability to disable automatic checks for upgrades on hosts</b><br>This fix allows administrators to set the engine-config option "HostPackagesUpdateTimeInHours" to 0, which disables automatic periodical checks for host upgrades.
+Automatic periodical checks are not always needed, for example when managing hosts using Satellite.
  - [BZ 1279378](https://bugzilla.redhat.com/1279378) <b>[RFE] Add manual execution of 'Check for upgrades' into webadmin and RESTAPI</b><br>A new menu item 'Check for Upgrade' has been added to Webadmin Installation menu.
 This can be used to trigger checking for upgrades on the host.<br><br>The check for upgrades can also be trigger by using rest api using the hosts upgradecheck endpoint.
- - [BZ 1381279](https://bugzilla.redhat.com/1381279) <b>[RFE] Rebase on  snmp4j-2.4.1</b><br>
  - [BZ 1286632](https://bugzilla.redhat.com/1286632) <b>[RFE] When editing fence agents, options displayed should be specific to that agent</b><br>In this release, a link has been added to the Edit fence agent window which opens the online help and displays information about the parameters that can be set for fence agents.
  - [BZ 1343562](https://bugzilla.redhat.com/1343562) <b>Updates should not be checked on hosts on maintenance</b><br>Feature: <br><br>Before this patch we checked for updates all hosts that were in status Up, Maintenance or NonOperational.
 Unfortunately hosts in status Maintenance may not be reachable, which caused unnecessary errors shown in Events. <br>So from now only hosts in status Up or NonOperational are being checked for upgrades.<br><br>Reason: <br><br>Result:
  - [BZ 1295678](https://bugzilla.redhat.com/1295678) <b>[RFE] better error messages for beanvalidation validation failures.</b><br>